Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 dog

-In that case, what languages should I use to make the audio guide?
+So, what languages should I use to create the audio guide?

-In countries and regions with many inbound tourists visiting Japan, languages other than English are primarily spoken.
+In many countries and regions with high numbers of inbound tourists visiting Japan, languages other than English are primarily spoken.

-Here, we explain the recommended languages for the multilingualization of audio guides and signage.
+Here, we explain the recommended languages for multilingual audio guides and signage.

-Languages of countries/regions with many inbound tourists are recommended
+Languages of countries and regions with many inbound tourists are recommended

-The languages widely used in countries and regions with high numbers of inbound tourists are as follows:
+The widely used languages in countries and regions with many inbound tourists are as follows:

 • South Korea: Korean